cochaviz/bottle-agent/README.md

 ### Running alongside bottle

 1. Start the bottle daemon with your preferred instrumentation set.
-2. Launch `bottle-agent serve …` on the same host, pointing `-daemon-socket` at the bottle daemon socket.
+2. Launch `bottle-warden serve …` on the same host, pointing `-daemon-socket` at the bottle daemon socket.
 3. Interact via the REST API or CLI client; the orchestrator translates entries into `start_analysis` / `stop_analysis` commands.